wallarm/product-documentation/docs/latest/installation/nginx/all-in-one.md

     --version
 ```

+Note that the `filtering/postanalytics` argument allows installing [separately](../../admin-en/installation-postanalytics-en.md#postanalytics-module-installation-via-all-in-one-installation-script) the postanalytics module.
+Without the argument filtering and postanalytics part are installed altogether.

 ### Script mode

 The all-in-one installation script can work in **interactive mode** (default), when it asks several questions, and **batch (non-interactive) mode** when all is done completely automatically.